 Singapore Canoe Federation (the "Federation") is registered in the Republic of Singapore and has its registered office at 10 Stadium Lane Kallang Water Sports Centre Singapore 397774.
-The Federation was registered as a charity on 12 January 2011.
+The Federation was registered as a charity on 12 January 2011 and is an Institution of a Public Character.